 Students seeking veteran's educational benefits must contact Counseling Services at least six weeks prior to their registration period.
-All benefit recipients (excluding Chapter 31 and Hazelwood) are required to pay their educational costs up front.
-Funding from the Veteran's Administration will be paid directly to students by the Veteran's Administration Office.
+All benefit recipients (excluding Chapter 31 and Hazelwood) are required to pay their educational costs up front at the time of registration.
+Funding from the Veteran's Administration will be paid directly to students by the Veteran's Administration Office upon verification of enrollment certification which must be completed each semester.